For first time DIYers, here’s a little brief about tackling your first major restoration project. We have just the information that you need.

 Further, the boom range of 102 inches is perfect for a personal garage space.
-With a 4000 lbs. closed boom capacity (telescopic arm not extended) and a 1000 lbs. open boom capacity (fully extended), this two ten engine hoist is more than sufficient for engines of small to medium sized cars.
+With a 4000 lbs. closed boom capacity (telescopic arm not extended) and a 1000 lbs. open boom capacity (fully extended), these two ten engine hoist is more than sufficient for engines of small to medium-sized cars.

 - Made of automotive-grade steel